 Symbols on how to bleach the clothing may not appear on every garment.
 But when you see the triangular shape, it will offer help on how to select a type of bleach.

-- An X over a solid color triangle means Do Not Bleach at all.
+- An "x" over a solid color triangle: Do not bleach

-- A triangle with two slanted lines means use a non-chlorine or oxygen-based bleach.
+- Triangle with two slanted lines: Use non-chlorine or oxygen-based bleach

-- A clear triangle means that any type of bleach can be used on the fabric.
+- Clear triangle: Any type of bleach can be used

 How to Dry Clothes Symbols

-- Three vertical lines in the square means the clothes should be hung to drip dry rather than placed in the dryer.
+- Drip dry only: Three vertical lines in the square indicate the clothes should be hung to drip dry

-- A curved line in the square means to line dry.
+- Line dry only: A curved line in the square

-- Two slanted lines in the corner of the square means to line dry in the shade away from harsh... sunlight.
+- Line dry in shade: Two slanted lines in the corner of the square mean line dry in the shade away from harsh sunlight.

-- A horizontal line in the center of the square means to dry the garment on a flat surface to prevent stretching.
+- Dry flat: A horizontal line in the center of the square means to dry the garment on a flat surface to prevent stretching.

-- A circle in the square means tumble dry.
-The dots will indicate heat levels - one dot for low, two dots for medium, three dots for high heat.
+- A circle in the square: You can tumble dry.
+Dots inside the circle suggests the temperature of heat you can use: one dot for low, two dots for medium, three dots for high heat.

 How to Iron Clothes Symbols